SacredSkull/docker-php-7-fpm-development/README.md

 - Use an SSH container to gain access

 #### SSH container
 Replace the container variable with whatever you named your PHP container.
 Unfortunately, this doesn't currently work with Windows.
-See [https://github.com/jeroenpeeters/docker-ssh/issues/7#issuecomment-205892305](for more details.)
-Eventually, however, it should provide a cross-platform and easy to implement remote interpreter.
+See [this issue for more details.](https://github.com/jeroenpeeters/docker-ssh/issues/7#issuecomment-205892305) Eventually, however, it should provide a cross-platform and easy to implement remote interpreter.

 Your docker socket has to be mounted - this is a security risk - don't expose this publically.
 ```